defold/doc/docs/en/manuals/addressing.md

 ![bean](images/addressing/bean.png)

-The identifiers in the setup are arbitrary.
+The identifiers in the setup are developer-defined and must be unique within their naming context.
 Here we have chosen to give the game object the identifier "bean", its sprite component has been named "body", and the script component that controls the character has been named "controller".
+Identifiers used in string URL addresses should not contain `:` or `#`, since URL syntax reserves `:` as the socket separator and `#` as the game-object/component separator.
+The URL parser does not otherwise reject punctuation.

 ::: sidenote
 If you don't choose a name, the editor will.
 Whenever you create a new game object or component in the editor, a unique *Id* property is automatically set.